-Boom’s VP of Engineering and Overture’s Chief Engineer, Troy Follak, is focused on two things: building a world-class engineering team and developing a safe, sustainable, and passenger-centric configuration for the world’s fastest airliner.
+Boom’s SVP of Engineering and Program Office, Troy Follak, is focused on two things: building a world-class engineering team and optimizing Overture for speed, safety, and sustainability.

 Follak joined Boom in July 2020, bringing almost three decades of engineering and aerospace experience.
 In his current role, he’s responsible for the technical direction and integration of Overture, an aircraft he believes will galvanize the enduring return of supersonic passenger travel.
-He’s currently focused on enhancing the engineering team and coordinating between cross-functional groups to lead the development, design, and certification.
+As the Overture program continues to progress, Troy is focused on expanding and further enhancing Boom’s engineering team, while also playing an integral cross-functional role to ensure Overture’s successful development, design, and certification.

-Prior to Boom, Follak spent 19 years at Gulfstream, holding numerous positions from project engineer to G650 project engineering director, and flight test engineering director to large cabin chief engineer.
-He has a variety of experience across the aviation industry including past roles such as program manager at Dassault Systemes, avionics design engineer and flight test engineer on the C-130J program at Lockheed Martin, and systems engineer for Honeywell Air Transport.
+Prior to Boom, Follak spent 19 years at Gulfstream, holding numerous positions from Project Engineer to G650 Project Engineering Director, and Flight Test Engineering Director to Large Cabin Chief Engineer.
+He has deep and wide aviation experience, including past roles such as program manager at Dassault Systemès, avionics design engineer and flight test engineer on the C-130J program at Lockheed Martin, and systems engineer for Honeywell Air Transport.

 What prompted your passion for aviation?